Sammy-T/CloudPlayer/README.md

 If you're looking to build and run this project, you should take note of the following concerns:

+> [!IMPORTANT]
+> Battery optimization settings may need to be disabled for the app to function correctly.
+>
+> It seems that Doze Mode may kill the app regardless of having the correct permissions declared
+> and using a MediaSessionService.
+>
+> I don't know the correct way to handle this so this'll have to do for the time being.

 ### String Resources

 | Name | Description |